ttssibley/MSPP/README.md

-# MSPP
-Micrograph Segmentation using PixelPick
+# Micrograph Segmentation using PixelPick